Martin-Lacroix/FSPC/doc/Index.md

 <br />

-The tolerance has the dimension of the Dirichlet condition exchanged between the solver, so a position for the mechanical coupling and a temperature for the thermal coupling.
+The tolerance is a relative change in the Dirichlet condition exchanged between the solver, so the position for the mechanical coupling and the temperature for the thermal coupling.
 The `Interpolator` class manages the data transfer between the two interface meshes associated with the fluid and solid structure.
 The `KNN` uses a simple interpolation between the k nearest neighbour nodes in the target mesh.
 The `RBF` performs an interpolation based on user-defined radial basis functions.
 The `ETM` performs an orthogonal projection on the target mesh and uses the shape functions for the interpolation.

 <br />